SmartDataProjects/dynamo-docs/typical_operations.rst

    MyCache:  site.name in [ T2_US_XYZ T3_US_XYZ ]

 We then proceed to building the Detox policy.
-Start a new file with declaring the Partition.
+Open a new file `MyCache.txt`.
+The first line of the file is the partition declaration:

 .. code-block:: c